This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How will I know if my young child has abdominal pain?

-Your toddler, preschooler, or young child may do the following when he has pain:
+Your toddler, preschooler, or young child may do the following when he or she has pain:

-- Hold his arms, legs, or body stiffly
+- Hold his or her arms, legs, or body stiffly

 - Cry, whimper, or groan